johnlloydbongcales/hci-project/README.md

 ### Built With

-These are the technology we use in building this project.
+These are the technologies we use in building this project.

 - **HTML**
 - **CSS**